JoaoLopesF/RemoteDebug/README.md

    - Now __RemoteDebug__ have a new color system, using more colors, as done in __SerialDebugApp__

+   Note: due the __RemoteDebug__ library, is migrate to Arduino 1.5 format, with folder "src",
+         please delete and reinstall the library to avoid duplication of RemoteDebug sources files.

 * Version 1.5.*

     In 1.5.0 version, we have debug* and rdebug* macros (see below), that put automatically,